 Communicating with the transplant team

 Your child should be comfortable talking with the transplant team.
 Encourage teens to make their own clinic appointments, and to ask and answer questions during visits.
-As time goes on, your transplant center will talk more with your child and ask them more questions directly.
+As time goes on, your transplant hospital will talk more with your child and ask them more questions directly.
 Although it can be diﬃcult for you to remain silent, it’s important for your child to learn this skill and know that you trust them to handle it.
 Sometimes the transplant team will meet separately with your teen during part of the appointment.
 This will help them gain conﬁdence.